Nitsche methods for constrained problems in mechanics: Novel methods

 \subsection{Plate against plate}

-The plate against plate problem follows very closely the two membrance contact problem with the difference of higher order derivatives in the strain energy.
+The plate against plate problem is a Kirchhoff--Love plate model with clamped plates, which follows very closely the two-membrane contact problem with the difference of higher order derivatives in the strain energy.
 The energy of the source problem is